 - You must prove that you have completed an approved driver education course which includes classroom and behind the wheel training.

-- You must apply for a Wisconsin driver license in person at a
+- You must appear in person at a Wisconsin

 DMV customer service center.